HubTou/PyLists4C/DOC.md

 ```
 * *name* is an optional STRING (you can pass NULL instead) containing the name of your LIST variable.

-:warning: We only print the address of STRUCTs.
-Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...
+:warning: By default, STRUCTs debugging is minimalist (we only print their address) but you can supply your own debugging function with [listSetStructDebugger()](DOC.md#listsetstructdebugger).

 Example use:
 ```C